kubernetes/kubernetes/docs/proposals/templates.md

 * **/templates** - the REST storage resource for storing and retrieving template objects, scoped within a namespace.

-Storing templates within k8s has the benefit of enabling template sharing and securing via the same roles/resources that are used to provide access control to other cluster resoures.
+Storing templates within k8s has the benefit of enabling template sharing and securing via the same roles/resources that are used to provide access control to other cluster resources.
 It also enables sophisticated service catalog flows in which selecting a service from a catalog results in a new instantiation of that service.
 (This is not the only way to implement such a flow, but it does provide a useful level of integration).